FG approves hazard allowance for health workers

 The decision, according to a statement issued by the Ministry of Labour and Employment on Tuesday, was part of the agreement reached between the Federal Government representatives led by the minister and representatives of the health sector workers.

-Ngige said the urgent approval granted by the President, Major General Muhammed Buhari (retd), was in appreciation of efforts of the health workers risking their lives on the frontline in the fight against COVID-19.
+Ngige said the urgent approval, granted by the President Muhammed Buhari, was in appreciation of efforts of the health workers risking their lives on the frontline in the fight against COVID-19.

 Ngige said, “We reviewed all, and also reviewed all the emoluments that we are to give these gallant workers who are at the frontline taking the risk for all of us and the Federal government side has given them the financial implication of what they have done.